 We have built an integrated framework to evaluate detailed information regarding loan sellers, their operating controls and efficiencies, the quality of their loan and data deliveries to us, the performance of the loans we acquire from them and the results of our review of their loans and quality control procedures.
 We have dedicated QC specialists that provide loan sellers with ongoing feedback about their overall loan and QC performance.
 The level of detail provided to each loan seller varies, but may include identifying defect types, reporting on frequent or common defects and describing quality trend analyses and Loan File or Underwriting Errors identified through the QC review process.
 This information is provided through a variety of methods that range from regular electronic transmissions to more formal periodic discussions.
-In addition, in some cases, we hold periodic on-site meetings with our loan sellers, including the loan seller's senior management, to provide in depth feedback about their overall periodically for our largest loan sellers and as needed for the other sellers, depending on our evaluation of the other loan sellers and the performance of the loans we acquire from them.
+In addition, in some cases, we hold periodic on-site meetings with our loan sellers, including the loan seller's senior management, to provide in depth feedback about their overall performance and the quality of their loans.
+These on-site meetings may occur periodically for our largest loan sellers and as needed for the other sellers, depending on our evaluation of the other loan sellers and the performance of the loans we acquire from them.